microshare/microshare.github.io/docs/1/advanced/lorawan-devices/hackiot_reading.md

 To identify yourself as the owner of the streamed data, you must generate a token for your microshare account.
 Generating this token will be covered in the next section.

 The category under which every one of your data packets get stored in microshare is called a `recType` (as in the Type of your Record).
 There are no preset categories, you can use whatever you want, and even reuse a recType for two separate devices.
-We will give you some tips on how to determine recTypes later
+We will give you some tips on how to determine recTypes later.

 ### Generate a Microshare Pipe Token